-On the shores of the Hokianga Harbour, Māngungu was established as a Wesleyan mission station in 1828 on the invitation of the emerging Māori leader Patuone.
-The simple mission building was constructed in 1839 for the Reverend Nathaniel Turner.
-The peaceful scene you can see today contrasts with the often turbulent history of the area.
+Located on the shores of the Hokianga Harbour, Māngungu was established as a mission station in 1828, under the invitation and protection of emerging Māori leader Patuone.
+The simple mission house you see today was constructed for Reverend Nathaniel Turner in 1839.
+Despite its serene location, the house has a turbulent past.

 The mission house was barely a year old when it became the site of the country’s largest signing of the Treaty of Waitangi, which was attended by around 3,000 people.
 On 12 February 1840 over 70 local chiefs added their signatures to our founding document - more than twice the number of rangatira who signed at Waitangi.

 Later that year, the house became the home of Reverend John Hobbs and his family.
 When they moved 15 years later, so did the house.
 It was shifted to Onehunga in Auckland where it was used as a Methodist parsonage until it was sold to private owners.
 The mission house was eventually transported back to Māngungu in the 1970s.

 Māngungu’s other claim to fame is that it’s the likely spot where the honey bee, Apis mellifera mellifera, was first introduced to New Zealand from Europe.
 Records show that Mary Bumby, the sister of a Methodist missionary, brought two hives ashore when she landed at Māngungu in March 1839.

 Māngungu Mission is proudly cared for by Heritage New Zealand Pouhere Taonga

 Enjoy the serenity of the Hokianga Harbour as you picnic on the grounds.

 Tour the mission house to see a copy of the original Treaty document signed here, and look for the names of well-known New Zealand pioneers on the cemetery gravestones.